AASanusi/balln/README.md

    - [Stackoverflow](https://stackoverflow.com/questions/15754424/using-csrf-protect-on-view-get-methods) to help understand csrf_protect.
    - [DJANGO.FUN](https://django.fun/en/docs/crispy-forms/1.12/filters/) used for crispy filter.
    - [Django (anti)patterns](https://www.django-antipatterns.com/antipattern/checking-ownership-through-the-userpassestestmixin.html) used to restrict access to edit an object in this case the comments.
+   - [Code Institue](https://codeinstitute.net/) deployment cheat sheet provide information on how to deploy and used to write README deployment section.

 ### Media